CONTENTS

 Unit 4 - pp. 106-138 (Independence)

 What was America's role in the French and Indian War?
 How did England's Hanoverian kings at first give America a lot of freedom to develop ... and then have all that changed under George III?
 Why were the Americans so reactive?
 What pushed Boston to the lead in the reaction?
 What was the role of the Second Continental Congress in the conflict?
-What were the key developments both in Congress and on the battlefield in the latter 1770s?
+What were the key developments both in Congress and on the battlefield in the later 1770s?
 Why did the British finally move their action to the American South?
 How did things turn out there for the British ... especially at Yorktown?

 Unit 5 - pp. 139-173 (Birth of the Republic)

-What determined the Framers of the American Constitution to build on well-established political-moral tradition, rather than on a new or "revolutionary" form of government?
-Why was it nedessary for Franklin to remind fellow Framers to build their work on what they all knew was God's work ... and not their own political self-interests so rationally presented (they were mostly lawyers by trade) - which was getting them nowhere.
-What exactly was the form of government they came up with ... and what were the guarantees that it would work - that is, not allow power to eventually result in some kind of tyranny?
+What determined the Framers of the American Constitution to build on well-established American political-moral habits, rather than on a new or "revolutionary" form of government?
+Why was it necessary for Franklin to remind fellow Framers to build their work on what they all knew was God's work ... and not their own political self-interests so rationally presented (they were mostly lawyers by trade) – which was getting them nowhere?
+What exactly was the form of government they came up with ... and what were the guarantees that it would work – that is, not allow power to result eventually in some kind of political tyranny?

 Unit 6 - pp. 174-209 (The Young Republic)